Seventh son of a seventh son: Italy

 In a legend of Montenero di Bisaccia, "Ciarallo" was a seventh son who had the power to enchant and recall snakes, and who was immune to snake venom.
 Ciarallo was not only a seventh son, but underwent a special initiation rite called "inciaramazione".
 Customarily, one would ask Ciarallo's intercession when a snake was discovered in the house.
 Ciarallo would answer these requests by attracting the snake with a whistle.
-He would also perform the inciaramazione rite on other people to ensure protection from snakes by spreading a special oil on their arm.
+He would also perform the inciaramazione rite on other people to ensure protection from snakes by spreading a special oil on their arms.
 Children were led to Ciarallo by their mothers to get protection.

 Latin America

 In some Latin American countries, the seventh son of a seventh son is believed to be cursed to be a werewolf, lobizón, Luison (in Paraguay) or lobisomem (the Portuguese word for "werewolf"), while the seventh daughter is cursed to be a witch.
 To prevent this, the newborn should be baptized in seven different churches.
-Alternately, he may be baptized under the name Benito, with his eldest brother (the eldest son of their father) as his godfather.
+Alternatively, he may be baptized under the name Benito, with his eldest brother (the eldest son of their father) as his godfather.